AriSweedler/dotfiles/.config/zsh/plugins/README.md

 # ZSH files for every machine
-Extend the `zsh` language with useful utilities
+Extend `zsh` with useful utilities